-PLAGIARISM

-Intentionally or knowingly representing the words or ideas of another as one's own in any academic exercise.
+PLAGIARISM: Representing the words or ideas of another as one's own in any academic exercise.
 The following are considered to be forms of plagiarism:

-- Word-for-word copying of another person's ideas or words. - Interspersing one's own words within a document while, in essence, copying another's work. - Rewriting another's work, yet still using the original author's fundamental idea or theory. - Inventing or counterfeiting sources. - Submission of another's work as one's own. - Neglecting quotation marks on material that is otherwise acknowledged. - Using one's own work previously submitted; repurposing one's own work.
+- Word-for-word copying of another person's ideas or words. - Mis-citing or incorrectly quoting another person's ideas or words. - Interspersing one's own words within a document while, in essence, copying another's work. - Rewriting another's work, yet still using the original author's fundamental idea or theory. - Inventing or counterfeiting sources.

+- Submission of another's work as one's own. - Neglecting quotation marks on material that is otherwise acknowledged.